 Plastics can be 100 percent recycled.
 Establishing proper post-consumer management and processing would not turn plastic into a poisonous waste for the environment.

-Fremont, CA: Plastic is a unique synthetic material.
+Fremont, CA: Plastic Innovation is a unique synthetic material.
 It is a natural byproduct of petroleum production.
 Plastic can be utilized as a more efficient replacement for other materials because it is durable, strong, and lightweight.
 The features of plastic can be customized with additives and synthesis.
 However, plastic production utilizes very few resources and results in less environmental impact compared to other materials in the same quantity.
 Thus, plastic has become the prevalent low-cost material in various industries and a part of our daily lives.

 The prime concern with plastic is that it would inevitably become a waste crisis without proper management, putting human lives, animals, and environment into jeopardy.
 The solution to this problem calls for proper land waste management that includes waste sorting and disposal, along with the development of plastic technology that is environmentally conscious of the production process.